-On the last track, we discussed the technique Identifying the Critic There are four steps in Identifying the Critic.
+In the last section, we discussed the technique Identifying the Critic There are four steps in Identifying the Critic.
 These four steps were: hearing the internal voice; recognizing its presence; monitoring the voice; and determining emotional feedback.

-On this track, we will explore distinct ways for teens with oppositional defiant disorder to Destroy the Critic.
+In this section, we will explore distinct ways for teens with oppositional defiant disorder to Destroy the Critic.
 These methods include: unmasking the purpose; talking back; and rendering the critic useless.
 As you recall, in Identifying the Inner Critic we learned how the critic is present in a teen’s life.

 3 Techniques to Destroy the Critic

-On the last track, you met Josie who was being influenced by her own father’s drive for perfection.
+In the last section, you met Josie who was being influenced by her own father’s drive for perfection.
 After identifying that her father, Randall, was being manifested in her critic, Josie was ready to annihilate her inner critic with Randall’s help.
-In this track, we will expand this developing communication skill.
+In this section, we will expand this developing communication skill.